 When Pay-As-You-Go Beats a Subscription, and When It Does Not

-Pay-as-you-go and subscription plans are the two models buyers most often struggle to compare.
-In an invoice automation pricing comparison, pay-as-you-go credits usually fit uneven demand and pilot rollouts, while subscription pricing fits steady throughput and cleaner budget forecasting.
-If you are shortlisting AI invoice extraction software for finance teams, this is where pricing structure matters more than plan labels.
-It also helps to pair the pricing discussion with a plan for testing invoice automation before you buy, so you can judge cost against real exception rates and reviewer effort.
+Pay-as-you-go credits usually fit uneven demand and pilot rollouts.
+Subscriptions fit steady throughput and cleaner budget forecasting.
+If you are shortlisting AI invoice extraction software for finance teams, pair the pricing discussion with a plan for testing invoice automation before you buy, so you can judge cost against real exception rates and reviewer effort.

 As one illustrative structure, a vendor might offer 50 free pages per month and no subscription, then charge pay-as-you-go credits above that limit.
-The questions that matter are whether a credit maps to a page or image, whether failed pages are billed, how long credits last, and whether web and API usage draw from the same balance.
 In this example, credits are consumed per successfully processed page or image, failed pages are not charged, credits last 18 months, and web and API usage share the same balance.
-That kind of model works well for pilots and variable workloads, but it is less attractive when stable high volume would make a committed plan cheaper.
+That works for pilots and variable workloads, but it is less attractive when stable high volume would make a committed plan cheaper.

-Before choosing either model, ask four operational questions that change the math quickly: How are credits consumed?
+Before choosing either model, ask four operational questions: How are credits consumed?
 Are failed pages charged?
 How long do credits last?
 Do API calls and team usage share the same balance?
-Those details determine whether flexible pricing is truly flexible, or whether it just hides the same commitment in a different format.
+Those details decide whether flexible pricing is truly flexible, or whether it just hides the same commitment in a different format.
+For a side-by-side look at vendors that offer true pay-as-you-go invoice data extraction without monthly minimums, it helps to separate genuine PAYG plans from subscriptions dressed up as usage pricing.

 How to Measure Total Cost per Usable Invoice Workflow